Photograph Giant Pandas, Golden Monkeys & Serene Landscapes in Remote Nature Reserves

 - A Virtually Unvisited Reserve Offers Exclusive Wildlife Photo Opportunities

 In addition to wild pandas, the wilderness reserve that is our focus is home to many other species including red panda, blue sheep, civet, leopard cat, Tibetan and rhesus macaque, muntjac, serow, golden and Sichuan takin, and more than 150 species of birds, including the golden pheasant.
-Due to a half-century of protection from hunting, many animals lack a fear of humans and can often be photographed from roads and trails inside the reserve.
-However, it is important to note that vegetation is heavy, weather can affect wildlife visibility, and sightings are highly unpredictable.
+Due to a half-century of protection from hunting, many animals lack a fear of humans, and we can often photograph them from roads and trails inside the reserve.
+However, it is important to note that vegetation is heavy, weather can affect wildlife visibility, sightings are highly unpredictable, and we often see wildlife at a distance.